 CoCs must collect and report information on the demographic characteristics of all people reported as sheltered or unsheltered by household type and, within each household type, by age category, gender, race, and ethnicity.
+Beginning with the 2024 count, HUD combined the race and ethnicity data into a single element.
+HUD also updated the gender response options.
+See Appendix C for a complete list of all required elements and response options.
+Guidance on how to report race and ethnicity and gender in the PIT can be found on the PIT and HIC Guides, Tools, and Webinars page on HUD Exchange.
+These documents are prepared by technical assistance providers.
 CoCs must also report information by household type for veteran and youth households.
 Since CoCs are unlikely to have demographic data from all people included in the PIT count, CoCs might have to estimate characteristics for some people.
 Such estimates must adhere to HUD's minimum standards for PIT counts.
 A technical assistance provider has developed a resource, the Point-in-Time Count Methodology Guide, to assist CoCs with estimates.